-In this post, we will show you what to do if the Samsung Galaxy S21 camera keeps crashing and how to prevent it from keep on happening.
+In this post, we will show you what to do if you experience the camera failed Samsung S21 issue.
 Core applications should work properly but issues occur every now and then.
 Continue reading to learn more about it.

 When a core app or feature starts to crash on a high-end device like the Galaxy S21, it’s often due to a minor issue with the app itself, or there’s a problem with the system.
 But as long as it’s not a hardware issue, you will be able to fix it on your own by doing the basic troubleshooting procedures.